NYC's Katz's Deli sues to stop Florida deli from using same name

-NEW YORK Katz's Delicatessen, the famous New York City deli founded in 1888, on Thursday sued to stop a south Florida restaurant from using the same name.
+NEW YORK, June 12 Katz's Delicatessen, the famous New York City deli founded in 1888, on Thursday sued to stop a south Florida restaurant from using the same name.

 The New York restaurant accused the owner of Katz's Delicatessen of Deerfield Beach of "blatantly" infringing its federal trademark rights and trying to profit illegally from its name and reputation.